-F.02.1 The company commits to not use riverine, lake or marine disposal of tailings. • SASB NR0302-09 Commitment Can your company demonstrate at the corporate level that it has: a.
-Formalised its commitment, that is endorsed by senior management, to not use riverine, lake or marine disposal of tailings? b.
-Assigned senior management or board-level responsibilities and accountability for carrying out this commitment? c.
+The company commits to not use riverine, lake or marine disposal of tailings.

+• SASB NR0302-09

+- a.
+Formalised its commitment, that is endorsed by senior management, to not use riverine, lake or marine disposal of tailings? - b.
+Assigned senior management or board-level responsibilities and accountability for carrying out this commitment? - c.
 Committed financial and staffing resources to implement this commitment?

-T 00 0 T F.02.2 Where applicable, the company publicly discloses information about the location and safety of all its tailings storage facilities.
-Action Can your company demonstrate at the corporate level that it: a.
-Publicly discloses the number and exact location of all tailings storage facilities (including those currently active and those under rehabilitation or closed)? b.
-Publicly discloses the construction methods and hazard categories (based on impact assessments) of each of its tailings storage facilities? c.
+Where applicable, the company publicly discloses information about the location and safety of all its tailings storage facilities.

+- a.
+Publicly discloses the number and exact location of all tailings storage facilities (including those currently active and those under rehabilitation or closed)? - b.
+Publicly discloses the construction methods and hazard categories (based on impact assessments) of each of its tailings storage facilities? - c.
 Makes these data freely available on its corporate website?

-F.02.3 Where applicable, the company tracks, reviews and acts to improve its performance on addressing potential risks related to its tailings facilities, including seepage and tailings dam failure. • IFC PS4.6 Effectiveness Where applicable, can your company demonstrate that it systematically: a.
-Tracks and discloses data, across successive time periods, on its performance on addressing potential risks related to its tailings facilities, including seepage and tailings dam failure? b.
-Carries out third-party audits and/or reviews on the effectiveness of its measures taken to address potential risks related to its tailings facilities, including seepage and tailings dam failure?
+Where applicable, the company tracks, reviews and acts to improve its performance on addressing potential risks related to its tailings facilities, including seepage and tailings dam failure.

+Where applicable, can your company demonstrate that it systematically:

+- a.
+Tracks and discloses data, across successive time periods, on its performance on addressing potential risks related to its tailings facilities, including seepage and tailings dam failure? - b.
+Carries out third-party audits and/or reviews on the effectiveness of its measures taken to address potential risks related to its tailings facilities, including seepage and tailings dam failure? - c.
-c.
 Takes responsive action, on the basis of the findings of these third-party audits, to seek to improve the effectiveness of its measures taken to address potential risks related to its tailings facilities, including seepage and tailings dam failure?